Baldwin Wallace University: Campus

 In 2012, BW moved to propose the preservation of several historic buildings on its north campus historic district.
-The North Campus Historic District The buildings include Baldwin Memorial Library & Carnegie Science Hall (Malicky Center for Social Sciences), Austin E. Knowlton Center, Wheeler Hall (Recitation Hall), Wilker Hall, Telfer Hall, Ward Hall, Burrell Observatory, the Alumni House/President's House, the Tudor House (Safety and Security), North Hall, Findley Hall, Lang Hall, and Ritter Library.
+The North Campus Historic District The buildings include Baldwin Memorial Library & Carnegie Science Hall, Malicky Center for Social Sciences, Austin E. Knowlton Center, Wheeler Hall, Wilker Hall, Telfer Hall, Ward Hall, Burrell Observatory, the Alumni House/President's House, the Tudor House (Safety and Security), North Hall, Findley Hall, Lang Hall, and Ritter Library.

 Sustainability

 In 2005, BW became the first to have a residence hall in Ohio with geo-thermal heating and cooling.
 Ernsthausen Hall which was originally built in 1961 was renovated in 2005 to use geo-thermal heating and cooling.
 In the fall of 2008, Baldwin Wallace became the first college in Ohio to offer a bachelor's degree in sustainability.
-The undergraduate program offers four tracks in science, social sciences/humanities, business administration and quantitative analysis.
+The program was discontinued in 2026, due to budget cuts.

 In 2009, BW became the first school in the state to install a wind turbine on its campus.
 BW also uses kitchen grease from Strosacker Hall's dining facilities for the production of bio-diesel fuel for campus vehicles.
 In 2012, BW opened Harding House which is a renovated residence hall to become a "sustainability house".
 The house has an "energy dashboard" that monitors energy consumption and a vegetative roof garden that absorbs rainwater that helps regulate the building's temperature.
 In addition, Harding House and the Center for Innovation and Growth both have solar panels on their roofs.
 63 Beech, 21 Beech, Saylor and Klien Halls will eventually join Ernsthausen & Harding House to also include Geo-thermal heating and cooling.